 Successful for-profits work very hard to establish unique, identifiable “brands” or public images for themselves, and ensure that all their communications project that identity.
 They know their customers, and market their services based on niche market segmentation.
 For example, ABC Corporation may place a national display ad in Time Magazine, but its look, feel and content may be different in Kansas City than it is in Miami.

-Using a boilerplate website means that you can’t achieve those same standards of brand identity for your non-profit.
+Using a boilerplate website means that you can’t achieve those same standards of brand identity for your nonprofit.
 Why not show your personality?

 If I want a unique URL for my planned giving website, how do I register a domain?

 Domain registration services are a commodity.
 Just Google the terms “domain registration” and you will have plenty of choices.
 Popular ones are GoDaddy.Com, NetworkSolutions.Com, and 1and1.Com, among many others.
+We can help you acquire a unique URL.
+We also own top level domains and can incorporate your URL into them.
+Three such domains we own are:

 Can I count on prospects finding our planned giving website through search engines?